 Mynx’s One Rope Box Tie

 To get a deeper look at the variety in the variations of this tie, it is interesting to look at the work of different artists.
-Mynx’s interpretation of the box tie is influenced by her teacher Naka Akira 奈加あきら and his teacher Nureki Chimuo 濡木痴夢男 (1930-2013).
+Mynx’s interpretation of the box tie is influenced by her teacher Naka Akira 奈加あき, who is inspired by Nureki Chimuo 濡木痴夢男 (1930-2013).
 Different techniques and aesthetic choices will create a tie that both look and feel different.

 Practice Time!

-Create a box tie starting at the wrists and making a wraps around the whole torso above the pectoral muscle.
+Create a box tie starting at the wrists and making a wrap around the whole torso above the pectoral muscles.

 Self-evaluation checklist